 - Figure out where the party is.
 You may know from experience where it is or where it probably is.
 You may be able to go out and figure it out.
 You might have to communicate with neighbors to learn more.
 You can do this by establishing a group text with neighbors that want to work together or even by posting on Nextdoor asking whether anybody else hears it and whether they know where it is.
 Be mindful that the party house owner or renter may be on Nextdoor as well. - Call the police and do so early.
 With the current staffing situation, it's unlikely that LAPD will respond while the party is going on but without making the call, there is no record of the problem and no way to escalate enforcement action.
-Normally you want to call 877-ASK-LAPD but if there are blocked roads, fire, violence, teenage drinking or another crime happening, you can call or text 911.
-If you text please be certain to include the address of the problem.
+Normally you want to call 877-ASK-LAPD but if there are blocked roads, fire, violence, teenage drinking or another crime happening, you can call 911.
 Hold times can be long.
 You don't have to wait until it gets late to call call as soon as you are aware of the problem and hang in there! - Ask for the responding officer to call you when they are on their way.
 This is critical if the sound you are hearing in your home cannot be heard from the street.
 It's also important if there is a history at the house that the responding officer may not know about.
-Getting a call is not guaranteed. - Ask the dispatcher for an incident number.
-This will insure that you have a record of the violation.
+Getting a call is not guaranteed. - Meet up with responding officers.
+If LAPD responds to the call while the party is still happening, and you are able to meet up with them, get business cards from the responding officers.
+Take the opportunity to share the history of the problem and ask for a citation to be written.
+If they seem reluctant to write a party house citation ask about a noise ordinance citation.
+Know that writing an ACE citation is not burdensome. - Ask the dispatcher for an incident number.
+This will insure a record of the violation. - Call Parking Enforcement.
+Do this if there are illegally-parked cars.
+They may show up, they may not.
+Response time is unpredictable.
+Ask for an incident number here too. - Call the Home Sharing Complaint Line.
+Do this if the house is a short term rental.
+There will be no immediate result from the call but it serves as another record of the problem. - Collect video, audio and photographic evidence.
+This will give the Neighborhood Prosecutor necessary tools to make a case against the owner, if that becomes necessary. - Keep a running log with your information.
+This is also helpful to show to responding officers, so that they can see there is a problem with this house.